 Lyme disease is the most common tick-borne infectious disease in Europe and North America.
-Around 1,000 cases are estimated to occur every year in England and Wales, according to Public Health England.
+Up to 3,000 cases are estimated to occur every year in England and Wales, according to The Health Protection Agency.

 Up to 15 per cent of these occur in people travelling abroad.
 But the rest typically occur when people visit countryside areas – such as Exmoor, the New Forest, the Yorkshire Moors or the Highlands of Scotland where tick-carrying animals such as deer are found.

 Lyme disease is a condition caused by infection with the bacteria Borrelia burgdorferi, which may be carried by hard-bodied ticks (Ixodes ricinus) commonly known as deer or sheep ticks.

 The disease is typically picked up in temperate regions of the northern hemisphere, usually in forested woodland or heathland areas, where small mammals and birds form the reservoir for the Borrelia burgdorferi bacteria.

 - The first sign is usually a red circular rash expanding around the area of the bite, which may develop as long as 3 or 4 weeks later, long after the tick may have fallen off or been forgotten about.

 - Other symptoms may be similar to flu, with a fever, muscle and joint pain, tiredness and headaches.

 If Lyme disease is not spotted and treated with antibiotics, it may cause long term chronic problems including arthritis, muscle pain and nerve damage.